tainacan/tainacan-wiki/optimization.md

 Fechando as recomendações de segurança recomenda-se a instalação, ativação e configuração do plugin [Wordfence](https://wordpress.org/plugins/wordfence/) que possui uma gama de recursos que objetivam proteger a instalação Wordpress do mais diversos tipos de ataques e exploração de vulnerabildades.

 O plugin e a sua documentação podem ser acessados [aqui](https://wordpress.org/plugins/wordfence/).

+## Cache

+There are many WordPress plugins to add caching for your site.
+This is a good approach and could speed up page load time for your visitors.

+There is one thing you have to pay attention when configuring cache in your Tainacan site, though.

+Tainacan uses `nonces`, which a is a security procedure to verify users intention to perform some actions.
+These `nonces` are codes generated to users that last for a shor period of time and then are regenerated.

+In order to make cache plugins work fine, you must **set your cache lifetime for no longer than 12 hours**, which is how long the `nonce` codes last.
+If your cache lives longer, your user may access the website using an expired code and have permission issues.

+If you want to better understand this issue, check [this](https://medium.com/myatus/wordpress-caching-and-nonce-lifespan-bb357d984da9) [articles](https://joshpress.net/wordpress-nonces-and-wordpress-caching/).